bcortri1/Capstone_2/README.md

 You can create an account or login via the follwing account used for testing:
 Username: TestUser4
 Password: 1234

+**Music Page Controls**
+Tools can be found near the top left of the Detail Container
+Right Clicking a Music Block allows you to quick select a block

 **-INTRODUCTION-**
 ======================================